Physics & Mathematics Education Major

 The Physics and Mathematics Education curriculum will build an interdisciplinary knowledge that will allow our students to become math or physics teachers for grades 5-12 or pursue entry-level physics or mathematics careers.

 Physics & Math Education majors spend a full semester of their senior year teaching real students locally or internationally.
 Each Education student teaches at two different schools for middle school or high school students, which prepares the student teachers for running their own classroom after graduation.

-Physics and Mathematics Education Curriculum & Degree Options
+Physics & Mathematics Education Curriculum & Degree Options

 Contact the Physics & Engineering Department